Scheik/ROS-Workspace/README.md

 This Robot Hardware is build around a Raspberry Pi and some AVR ATMegas.

-EMG-49 Drives are driven with MD49 (both from Devantech).
+Robots drives are two EMG-49 geared Motors with wheelencoders, connected to MD49 Driverboard (both from Devantech) with serial connection to RPi.

 ROS Distribution on RPi and Ubuntu-Workstation is Groovy.

 INSTALL INTO CATKIN_WORKSPACE: